pajdekPL/pw_structure/README.md

   - data: Files used for checking purposes, e.g., PDF files to verify the uploading feature.
   - components: Shared components between multiple page/view objects; it is useful to abstract and encapsulate them into component objects.
   - tests: Unit/component tests for testing framework functions.
+- tests:

-- tests: API and GUI tests of the tested application.
+  - API and UI tests of the tested application.

 ## General Info

-If your tests require data (such as data seeding, service fixtures, etc.) that needs to be created in the SUT (System Under Test) or any environment under test before running tests from this repository, please add the relevant link and information here.
+If your tests require data (such as data seeding, executing service fixtures, etc.) that needs to be created in the SUT (System Under Test) before running tests from this repository, please add the relevant link and information here.

 ## Execution on CI

-- set all env variables from the .env-template file
+- set all env variables from the .env-template file and set the env variable `CI=true`.

 ## Coding Standard